bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-12-14-newsletter.md

   our autotools build scripts for years, and does not uniquely identify a set of source files.
-We will not be creating binary releases, but will take expected ABI compatibility issues into account for release notes and versioning."
+We will not be creating binary releases, but will take expected ABI compatibility issues into account for release notes and versioning." {% assign timestamp="1:14:30" %}

-- [Core Lightning 22.11.1][] is a minor release that temporarily reintroduces some features that were deprecated in 22.11, as requested by some downstream developers.
+- [Core Lightning 22.11.1][] is a minor release that temporarily reintroduces some features that were deprecated in 22.11, as requested by some downstream developers. {% assign timestamp="1:15:26" %}

 ## Notable code and documentation changes